Brandi Chastain: 1999 FIFA Women's World Cup

 In the quarter-finals of the 1999 FIFA Women's World Cup, Chastain scored an own goal in the fifth minute for Germany.
 However, she redeemed herself by scoring the second equalizing goal for the U.S. in the 49th minute, finishing a corner kick that was taken by Mia Hamm.
-The match ended with a 3–2 win to the U.S. to advance to the semi-finals against Brazil, which they won 2–0.
+The match ended with a 3–2 win for the U.S. to advance to the semi-finals against Brazil, which they won 2–0.
 Later, Chastain, who had missed a penalty kick in the Algarve Cup against China months earlier, scored the deciding penalty against the same opponent in the final, clinching the World Cup title for the U.S. in the Rose Bowl, Pasadena.
 Chastain celebrated by removing her shirt, exposing her sports bra.
 This led to both praise and criticism from spectators and sports commentators, and the image of the celebration is considered a key symbol of women's athletics worldwide.